CellProfiling/ellviewer/README.md

 - Serverless Static HMTL viewer that you don't even need to host.
 That allows you to put a viewer anywhere you can place a URL.
 - Zero code configuration.
 The behavior of the viewer is controlled by a simple CSV file.
 - Uses regular JPG/PNG files or direct image links.
-- Adds transparency, coloring and transparency clipping on demand.
+- Adds transparency, coloring and clipping on demand.
 - Can display large images using a pyramidal file structure.